purifycss/purifycss/README.md

   );
 ```

 ### PurifyCSS works with all Javascript frameworks.
+PurifyCSS is voodoo magic.

 # API
 ```javascript